DeclanChidlow/vale.rocks/src/posts/strong-opinions-on-url-design.md

 Having the date in the URL serves to add unnecessary extra length to the URL containing pointless hierarchy and information that is likely duplicated on the page itself anyway.
 It is like having a filing cabinet and nesting a single document within three otherwise empty folders.
 There is no benefit; it just means you've got a more cumbersome file collection and a bloated, confusing file cabinet.

-It indicates a fail in information architecture.
+It indicates a failure in information architecture.
 If your URL doesn't make sense, your information architecture doesn't either.